-Martello iQ and Azure Monitor, How Do the Two Products Compare?
+How do Martello iQ and Microsoft Azure Monitor Compare?

 Monitoring health and usage information is a critical maintenance task for any site or application, whether it’s running in your on-premises datacenter, hybrid or public cloud environment, or hosted environment.

-At the same time, several third-party solution vendors have been building powerful higher-level monitoring tools, which allow for a single view of the health state of business systems and solutions, sometimes this is extended with more-detailed service level views.
-Martello iQ is the product we are looking into here, positioned as a service monitoring and analytics platform.
+At the same time, several third-party solution vendors have been building powerful higher-level monitoring tools, which allow for a single view of the health state of business systems and solutions, sometimes this is extended with more-detailed service-level views.
+Martello Vantage DX is the product we are looking into here, positioned as a service monitoring and analytics platform.

-This article aims to provide an overview of both Azure Monitor and Martello iQ from a use-case perspective, outlining the core features of each technology, and looking at what features are available in the one solution but lacking in the other, the strengths of each solution, and closing with a wish list of capabilities to make Martello iQ even better.
+This article aims to provide an overview of both Azure Monitor and Vantage DX from a use-case perspective, outlining the core features of each technology, and looking at what features are available in the one solution but lacking in the other, the strengths of each solution, and closing with a wish list of capabilities to make Vantage DX even better.

 The main intelligence and analytics outcome is derived from gathering metrics from several other monitoring tools (for example Azure Monitor) and simplifying service level agreement views and incident dashboards.

-Martello iQ doesn’t interact with any datacenter or application resources directly, but instead pulls in information by using platform and service connectors.
+Vantage DX doesn’t interact with any data centre or application resources directly, but instead pulls in information by using platform and service connectors.
 The list is rather extensive, but these are some of the more common ones, allowing for a cross-services view:

 - Amazon Web Services (AWS)